The North Mississippi Guide to Professional Home Pest Control

 If you can believe it, mosquitoes only live for about 14 days, but they can cause a lot of trouble in that time because mosquitoes can spread diseases like West Nile, Zika, dengue, and malaria.

-Lawn & Pest Solutions provides mosquito control in Memphis and North Mississippi, including fine mist applications once a month, starting in March and ending in October.
+Lawn & Pest Solutions provides mosquito control in North Mississippi, including fine mist applications once a month, starting in March and ending in October.
 The technicians also scout for harborage areas and eliminate them when possible.

 Lawn & Pest Solutions sees many common outdoor pests in customers’ lawns and landscapes.